bbauska/Coursera-Bootstrap/readme.md

 occupies the semi part of the screen, and the remaining part being occupied by the remaining part of the screen.

-You\'re beginning to wonder, how do we go about doing this?
+You&apos;re beginning to wonder, how do we go about doing this?

 Does Bootstrap grid help us to decide on these sizes.

 That would be a very good question for you to ask yourself.

-Let\'s see the code and understand how it looks like.
+Let&apos;s see the code and understand how it looks like.

-Before we do that, let\'s take a look at the same forms layout, in the extra small screen size.
+Before we do that, let&apos;s take a look at the same forms layout, in the extra small screen size.

 Switching to the extra small screen size.

-We\'ll go to Galaxy S5.
+We&apos;ll go to Galaxy S5.

 You notice, how the form is laid out in the extra small screen size.

-You\'ll see that the label is on top, and then the box itself, input box itself is the bottom, similarly for the last name.
+You&apos;ll see that the label is on top, and then the box itself, input box itself is the bottom, similarly for the last name.

 You notice that Bootstrap. by the way, it provides those form classes.

-Automatically, makes your form responsive, so that when it is laid out on different screen sizes, the form will be appropriately laid out, so that it won\'t get all squashed up on small screen sizes.
+Automatically, makes your form responsive, so that when it is laid out on different screen sizes, the form will be appropriately laid out, so that it won&apos;t get all squashed up on small screen sizes.

 But for larger screen sizes, because you have larger real estate, you are able to stretch the form, to make use of the extra space that you